databricks/koalas/README.md

 dbutils.library.restartPython()
 ```

-Databricks Runtime for Machine Learning has the right versions of dependencies setup already,
-so you just need to install Koalas from PyPi when creating a cluster.

 In the future, we will package Koalas out-of-the-box in both the regular Databricks Runtime and
 Databricks Runtime for Machine Learning.